How to Communicate with Blue-Collar Candidates

 - establish contact with someone for the first time

-- receive or send short/quick information, such as a clock-out time or preferred shirt size
+- receive or send short/quick information, such as to remind them about an interview

 Text messages are also less invasive than a phone call, and easier to respond to in almost any situation.
 That’s why it’s the best avenue when you have short, easy questions for employees and need a quick reply, or if you need to communicate timely information to them right away.